cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 Git never wraps text automatically.
 When you write the body of a commit message, you must mind its right margin, and wrap text manually.

-The recommendation is to do this at 72 characters, so that git has plenty of room to indent text while still keeping everything under 80 characters overall.
+The recommendation is to do this at 72 characters, so that Git has plenty of room to indent text while still keeping everything under 80 characters overall.

 A good text editor can help here.
-It's easy to configure Vim, for example, to wrap text at 72 characters when you're writing a git commit.
+It's easy to configure Vim, for example, to wrap text at 72 characters when you're writing a Git commit.
 Traditionally, however, IDEs have been terrible at providing smart support for text wrapping in commit messages (although in recent versions, IntelliJ IDEA has [finally](http://youtrack.jetbrains.com/issue/IDEA-53615) [gotten](http://youtrack.jetbrains.com/issue/IDEA-53615#comment=27-448299) [better](http://youtrack.jetbrains.com/issue/IDEA-53615#comment=27-446912) about this).

 <a name="why-not-how"></a>